eugene-khyst/letsencrypt-docker-compose/README.md

 The idea is simple.
 There are three main services:

-- `nginx`
+- `nginx`,
-- `certbot` for obtaining and renewing certificates
+- `certbot` for obtaining and renewing certificates,
-- `cron` for triggering certificates renewal
+- `cron` for triggering certificates renewal,

 and one additional service `cli` for interactive configuration.